Police: Employee kills 1, wounds 5 at Texas cabinet business

 The Bureau of Alcohol, Tobacco, Firearms and Explosives sent agents and dogs to the shooting scene, said spokesman Deon Washington.
 Police asked people to stay away from the business during the investigation.

-Bryan is about 100 miles (160 kilometers) northwest of Houston and is near Texas A&M University.
+Bryan is about 100 miles northwest of Houston and is near Texas A&M University.
 With more than 86,000 residents, it is the seat of Brazos County.

+In a statement posted on its Facebook page, Kent Moore Cabinets said “our hearts are hurting” and asked for “thoughts and prayers” for its employees and their families.

+“We’re all devastated by the tragic events at our Stone City manufacturing plant in Bryan on Thursday,” the statement said.
+“We are fully cooperating with the police who are investigating this horrible crime.”

-A person who answered the phone at Kent Moore Cabinets’ headquarters in Bryan said she couldn't provide any information on the shooting.
-The company, which makes custom cabinets, has design centers in nearly a dozen Texas cities and employs more than 600 people, according to its website.
+The company, which is headquartered in Bryan, makes custom cabinets.
+It has design centers in nearly a dozen Texas cities and employs more than 600 people, according to its website.

+One employee, Marc Barron, said he believes the gunman was targeting a specific person.

+“I feel like he came with the intention of harming someone,” Barron said.
+“He was just looking for the right person and, like, the right time.”

 Texas Gov. Greg Abbott offered prayers for shooting victims and their families.